May 22nd - 26th, 2014

 Join the Zimmerman Civic Club every Memorial Day Weekend for the annual Wild West Days City of Zimmerman celebration - Events for your family and friends are scheduled, so come for the parade and stay for the weekend.

 It is the hope of the Zimmerman Civic Club that you enjoy yourself at our city celebration with your family and friends.
 There will be entertainment in many forms.
-Here is just a few - a Lip Sync Contest, Live Music at several businesses, Softball Tourney, Soap Box Derby, and the always popular Wild West Days Parade on Saturday at noon.
+Here is just a few - a Lip Sync Contest, Live Music at several businesses, Softball Tourney, Soap Box Derby, and the always popular Wild West Days Parade on Saturday at noon, 2nd invitational Car & Bike show on Sunday and make sure to come shop Anna Mae's Mercantile Friday - Sunday.

 Please check the links at the left to keep up to date on the events and attractions that make the event a great time for all.
 Consider being a sponsor of the City Wide Event by clicking Sponsor Details.